-Lunch & Learn – “Recovery is Possible: What Motivates Clients to Change?”
+Lunch & Learn – “Recovery is Possible: Elements for Success”

 October 4 @ 11:30 am - 1:00 pm

 Please join us for our next Lunch and Learn on Friday, October 4, 2019 from 11:30am – 1:00pm at our Cottonwood Heights location.
-Nicole Hawkins, PhD, CEDS-S, CEO at Center for Change will be presenting on Recovery is Possible: What Motivates Clients to Change?.
+Nicole Hawkins, PhD, CEDS-S, CEO at Center for Change will be presenting on Recovery is Possible: Elements for Success.

 One CE contact hour will be awarded to participants.